 Where information exists that registration is required to practise in an overseas country, you will not be covered by the CSP PLI scheme if you do not register locally as you will be working outside the T&C of the policy.

 How long can I work overseas for under the PLI scheme?

-180 days of temporary overseas work.
-If you are working overseas for longer than 180 days, or you are permanently based overseas you are not covered by the CSP PLI scheme and you must seek alternative insurance for your work.
+You can undertake 180 days of temporary overseas work.
+If you are working overseas for longer than 180 days, or you are permanently based overseas, you are not covered by the CSP PLI scheme and you must seek alternative insurance for your work.